SirrorsMoore1975/SirrorsMoore1975/README.md

 And by posting the security challenge attempt, I just meant:-
 - I wanted to work with those genius developers who might have been working in FAANG, just not working for the FAANG;
-- Especially when privacy, freedom and security are in concern, I do not wanted to be part of them or assisting them in any way on providing user private data or information to FAANG or its associated third parties or government entities that they were clearly in breach of those rights.
+- Especially when privacy, freedom and security are concern, I do not wanted to be part of them or assisting them in any way on providing user private data or information to FAANG or its associated third parties or government entities that they were clearly in breach of those rights.
 - I wanted anyone around, especially developers who might be using their tech to build their products, to grow awareness of, or to influence those to, users' protection on their freedom and privacy, and that, it should always be their utmost important priority to secure their user, and shall be upheld at all cost.
 - Users' data are not assets that are for politics, groups, organization, individual, companies or any entities imaginable to harvest and invested upon, for users' tendencies manipulating, or being weaponized to use for or against particular, or group of, user(s) or for any person/persons/groups benefits/disadvantages.
 - There are no such things as to<br>